SimonVervisch/SimonVervisch.github.io/index.md

 ## My Best Articles

+[My Half Year Review: 2020](https://medium.com/@simonvervisch/my-half-year-review-2020-3647e0bb8709) (13 aug 2020) A reflection on the things I've done

+[History of Lifting Stones](https://medium.com/@simonvervisch/the-history-of-lifting-stones-1917b124558b) (30 jul 2020) A culture voyage how people used to live.

+[Darwin and the Complexity of Nature](https://medium.com/age-of-awareness/darwin-and-the-complexity-of-nature-a046c97e8967?source=friends_link&sk=87519a51d6fca6538728babf92e6d136) (23 jul 2020) An introduction to Darwin, and how nature can spark wonderment

+[Recursion: In Layman's Term](https://levelup.gitconnected.com/recursion-in-laymans-terms-32100fe92c79?source=friends_link&sk=79669849c0602c70df3f7f21aa173c71) (25 feb 2020) An intuitive explanation of recursion (technical)

+[On Memory](https://medium.com/@simonvervisch/on-memory-89ef87943cd8) (19 feb 2020) The structure of the brain and how well it is.

+and many more...
+If you search well, you'll find them.

+# YouTube
+Besides that I have two YouTube channels.
+[One](https://www.youtube.com/channel/UC6b3v3nbePPfxl8yKGaIEgw) focused on philosophy, where I'm exercising my speaking skills.
+And [one](https://www.youtube.com/channel/UCzIFsSqzyZwm-YEDBvWlGPg) focused on music, the highest art form made by humans.

 ## My favorite books
 * [**The Incerto**](https://www.goodreads.com/series/164555-incerto) by *Nassim Nicholas Taleb*.
 These books have influenced my on so many levels.
 Thanks to this book, I appreciate the small more.
 I've learnt to build redundancy, It made me appreciate organic things more (not only the food).